Group-2-CSPB4502/Iowa-Liquor-Sales/Data/DataCleaning/DataCleaningSteps.md

 * County number - we have city and zipcode in our data so county number was deemed redundant
 * Category - we have the category name so the category number is redundant

-# Steps to further reduce data sample (see ADD TITLE HERE)
+# Steps to further reduce data sample (see LiquorSalesSamplev2.csv.zip)
 #### These cleaning steps were performed to further reduce our sample data to the attributes necessary to answer our questions (from proposal slide deck)
 1. Added a reference number to column A so that we would be able to sort the data as desired without losing the original order (numbered rows in ascending order)